 With these tips in mind, writing short proposals will no longer be a problem for you.

-A good organization will allow you to write great proposals without any hassle or stalling.
+A good organization will allow you to write significant proposals without hassle or stalling.

 If the client has given specific instructions and application parameters, make sure that you follow them as much as possible.

-For some people, waiting for a response is more of a pressure than writing a proposal itself.
-This uncertainty can really be a problem especially since you do not know whether the client has reached and opened your proposal.
+For some people, waiting for a response is more pressure than writing a proposal.
+This uncertainty can be a problem, especially since you do not know whether the client has reached and opened your proposal.

 It would be great to know for sure, wouldn’t it?

 If you no longer want to spend hours and hours writing proposals, try Prospero.
-It will guide you step by step throughout the whole process while saving you time that you can spend on some other important tasks.
+It will guide you step by step throughout the whole process while saving you time to spend on other important tasks.